AlynxZhou/reframe/README.md

 **Security Warning**: VNC data streams are not encrypted even with password authenciation, so **never** expose this to public network directly!
 Connecting to it via VPN is a better idea.

+If you happen to have only 1 connected monitor and you never rotate it, it should work out of the box without modify the example configuration.
+Run `systemctl start reframe-server@example.service` and try connecting to it.

+If it cannot correctly find your monitor, you need to manually select monitor via DRM card and connector.

+#### Select Monitor via DRM Card and Connector

-First copy the example configuration and modify it according to your monitors.
+First copy the example configuration and modify it.
 This program handles only 1 monitor, so I suggest to use your selected monitor connector name as configuration name.

 DRM connector name and card name can be found in `/sys/class/drm/`.